JensRantil/jensrantil.github.io/content/how-to-partially-declassify-NSA-docs.rst

 not fit into most boxes, so we can conclude that targetted surveillance is less than that.
 But can we do better?

-Before we dig further a basic question; How to we know that the content underneath the redaction boxes are similarly sized as the numbers they redact?
+Before we dig further - how to we know that the content underneath the redaction boxes are similarly sized as the numbers they redact?
 We don't.
 However, we can always be certain of the width of the number plus the space to the left and right of it (since it's visible):

 .. image:: {filename}/images/number-width.png
    :alt: Known width.